 His father died in 1920, leaving a will stipulating that Storrs had to spend at least eight months of every year in the United states to receive his inheritance.
 Despite a legal challenge to the will, Storrs was unsuccessful and had to forfeit a significant fortune.
 He settled in Mer where he purchased the 15th-century Chateau de Chantecaille.

-The 1920′s saw several visits to United States.
+The 1920’s saw several visits to United States.
 Exposure to sky scrapers, saw the creation of a series of tall architectural forms, many of them using combinations of stone, wood, concrete and metal.
 In 1925, architect Barry Byrne visited Storrs in Paris and purchased two sculptures.
-In the late 1920′s Storrs received a commission for a statue of Ceres to be placed atop the Chicago Board of Trade.
-At around the same time, he was involved in drawings for a statue of Christ to stand in front of Barry Byrne’s’ Church of Christ the King, Turners Cross, Cork.
-He visited Cork in July of 1929 to see the building site of the new church.
-From there, several small models were made of the statue and photographed for approval by the architect, Barry Byrne and site supervising archive J. Boyd Barrett.
-The final work was executed by a local sculptor, John Maguire.
+In the late 1920’s Storrs received a commission for a statue of Ceres to be placed atop the Chicago Board of Trade.
+At around the same time, he was involved in designing the statue of Christ to stand in front of Barry Byrne’s’ Church of Christ the King, Turners Cross, Cork.

 During the depression of the 1930’s, Storrs turned to oil painting in lieu of raw materials for sculpture.
 Some of his finest paintings were executed during these years.
 By 1939, World War had again broken out and yet Storrs still remained in France.
 In December 1941, he was imprisoned for six months by the Germans, accused of transmitting information to the allies.
 The imprisonment had a lasting effect on his mental and physical well being.
 In 1944, he was again imprisoned, this time with his daughter Monique, who at this point was heavily involved with the French Resistance.
 Three weeks later, they were liberated by American troops.